bowo-prasetyo/quantum-1qubit/README.md

 The application demonstrates the fundamental behavior of a single qubit quantum computer directly inside the browser without requiring any backend server.

+The simulator now includes a true Bloch sphere renderer for visualizing quantum states geometrically in 3D-inspired space.

 ## Live Demo

 - Demo: https://bowo-prasetyo.github.io/quantum-1qubit/